AlbertoLourenco/CodeReader/README.md

 ![cover](https://raw.githubusercontent.com/AlbertoLourenco/CodeReader/master/github-assets/cover.png)

-This is a simple view controller wich you can call to read Barcodes or QRCodes for iOS developed with Swift 4.
+It's a simple view controller that you can instantiate to read Barcodes or QRCodes.

 ## How to use